 If a project ties up most of your equity, you cannot start the next one.
 A structure that uses more debt and less of your cash, even at a higher rate, can leave you free to run two or three deals where you could only run one.
 The cheaper-rate, equity-heavy version often delivers the worse return on equity.

 We model the cost of capital against return on equity, time and risk.
-On the right deal, higher leverage at a higher rate beats lower leverage at a lower rate, comfortably.
+On a deal that supports it, higher leverage at a higher rate can comfortably beat lower leverage at a lower rate.
 That is the calculation that should drive a funding decision, not the headline rate alone.

 Tell us about the project, the numbers, and the timeline.
-We will tell you honestly whether we can fund it and what the right structure looks like.
+We will give you an honest read on whether we can fund it and what a suitable structure could look like.
 Email loans@bottomlinefinance.com.au or send the form.

 Talk to us